10 Causal estimands

 )

-Figure 10.9: A mirrored histogram of the distribution of propensity scores between exposure groups.
-The dark bars represent the unweighted distribution, and the colored bars represent the distribution weighted by the average treatment effect among the evenly matchable (ATM) weight.
+Figure 10.14: A mirrored histogram of the distribution of propensity scores between exposure groups.
+The dark bars represent the unweighted distribution, and the colored bars represent the distribution weighted by the average treatment effect among the evenly matchable (ATM) weights.

-Again, the ATM weights are bounded by 0 and 1, meaning that all observations will be down weighted.
+Since the ATM weights are bounded by 0 and 1, all observations will be downweighted.
 This removes the potential for finite sample bias due to large weights in small samples and has improved variance properties.

 10.2.5 Average treatment effect among the overlap population

-The target population to estimate the average treatment effect among the overlap population (ATO) is the overlap – this is very similar to the “even matchable” from above.
-Example research questions where the ATO is of interest are the same as those for the ATM, such as “Should those at clinical equipoise receive the exposure?”
-(Greifer and Stuart 2021)
+The ATM estimates a particular population at equipoise (the evenly matchable), but there are several ways we could consider equipoise.
+A related target population is to estimate the average treatment effect among the overlap population (ATO).
+Example research questions where the ATO is of interest are the same as those for the ATM, such as “Should those at clinical equipoise receive the exposure?” ().

-These weights, again, are pretty similar to the ATM weights but are slightly attenuated, yielding improved variance properties.
+Again, these weights are similar to the ATM weights but are slightly attenuated, yielding improved variance properties.

 The ATO weight is estimated by: